- Read our review guidelines

 However, your kayak needs to be no more than 12-feet long for it to work with this rack.

 If you have rear parking cameras or sensors, this rack might block those.

 - Holds up to two kayaks

-When you’re choosing a kayak rack for your RV it can be a good idea to make sure it will be suitable for your particular RV.
+Confirming suitability of the rack with your RV or camper is a given.
 It can also be worth making sure it will work with the size of your kayak, as some kayaks may be too wide or too long for some racks.

 Some RV kayak racks can let you haul your kayak in a vertical position, so that the length of the kayak is against the back of the RV, which can let you make use of the height of your RV.

 However, this vertical type of rack may not work for other vehicles, such as trucks or SUVs, as the length of the boat may hit the ground in this position or extend too high above the top of your car, making it unsafe while driving.

 You may also want to think about whether or not a specific rack will work on your RV if you also plan to tow a vehicle behind it.
 You may be able to purchase extensions or adapters to let you install additional hitches.